Bacha Khan International Airport

 Bacha Khan International Airport (IATA: PEW, ICAO: OPPS), formerly known as Peshawar International Airport, is an international airport located in Peshawar, Khyber Pakhtunkhwa, Pakistan.
-Located in the southwestern end of the city of Peshawar, it is the fourth-busiest airport in Pakistan.
+Located on the southwestern end of the city of Peshawar, it is the fourth-busiest airport in Pakistan.

 One of the main runways of the airport is crossed by a railway line known as the Khyber train safari, which runs to the town of Landi Kotal in the Khyber Pass for the express purpose of tourism.
-The airport was renamed on 27 January 2012 after Abdul Ghaffar Khan (nicknamed Bacha Khan), a prominent British Indian freedom fighter and later Pakistani Pashtun activist.
+The airport was renamed on 27 January 2012 after Abdul Ghaffar Khan (nicknamed Bacha Khan), leader of the Khudai Khidmatgar and a prominent Pashtun nationalist figure.
 The airport was extensively reconstructed from 2016 to 2018.